borkdude/blog/source/_posts/2017-10-10-parsing-a-circuit-with-clojure-spec.markdown

 ```

 Lastly, a variable name is a symbol.
-I could have specified this more
+I could have specified this in
-by restricting the allowed characters and the length of the symbol,
+more detail by restricting the allowed characters and the length of
-but this was not needed to succesfully parse my input.
+the symbol, but this was not needed to succesfully parse my input.

 ``` clojure
 (s/def ::varname